Diffusion-Based Audio Inpainting: IMPROVED CQT-BASED ARCHITECTURE

-The diffusion process described in Sec.~\ref{diffusion} is designed in the time domain.
-However, as part of the computation inside $F_\theta$, the input waveform is preconditioned with an invertible CQT.
+The diffusion process described in Sec.~\ref{diffusion} is developed in the time domain.
+However, as part of the computation inside the deep neural network $F_\theta$, the input waveform is represented with an invertible CQT.
 Concisely, the neural network $F_\theta$ is composed as

-where CQT and ICQT are, respectively, the constant-Q-transform operation and its inverse, $\circ$ is the function composition operation, and $F_\theta^\prime$ refers to the raw neural network layers operating in the transform domain.
-This approach lets us get advantage from the structure imposed by the CQT while maintaining maximum versatility.
-Wrapping the neural network weights in the transform domain does not impact the optimization, since both the forward transform and its inverse are differentiable.
+where CQT and ICQT are the constant-Q-transform operation and its inverse respectively, $\circ$ is the function composition operation, and $F_\theta^\prime$ refers to the neural network layers with trainable weights.
+This approach takes advantage of the structure imposed by the CQT while maintaining maximum versatility.
+Applying the neural network weights in the transform domain does not impact the optimization, since both the forward transform and its inverse are differentiable.

-We use a version of the CQT based on non-stationary Gabor frames \cite{velasco2011constructing,holighaus2012framework}.
-Briefly, this transform is built on a set of $K$ bandpass filters (or Gabor frames) $g_k$ with an equal Q-factor and logarithmically-spaced center frequencies, defined as
+We use the CQT proposed by Velasco et al.~\cite{velasco2011constructing} and by Holighaus et al.~\cite{holighaus2012framework}.
+Briefly, this transform is built on a set of $K$ bandpass filters $g_k$ with an equal Q-factor and logarithmically-spaced center frequencies, defined as

 where $B$ is the number of bins per octave band (when the number of octave bands is $N_\text{oct}=K/B$) and $f_\text{min} = f_1$ is the lowest center frequency.
-The maximum center frequency can be designed to be placed at the Nyquist limit $f_K=f_s/2$.
-Further details on the CQT transform and a public repository \footnote{\href{https://github.com/eloimoliner/CQT_pytorch}{https://github.com/eloimoliner/CQT\_pytorch}} are available elsewhere \cite{velasco2011constructing,holighaus2012framework}.
+The maximum center frequency can be designed to be placed at the Nyquist limit $f_K=f_\text{s}/2$.
+The CQT is applied using the FFT-based processing, as introduced in \cite{velasco2011constructing}, which allows for a computationally efficient implementation.
+We refer to \cite{velasco2011constructing,holighaus2012framework} for further details on the CQT transform, as well as to our publicly available implementation\footnote{\href{https://github.com/eloimoliner/CQT_pytorch}{https://github.com/eloimoliner/CQT\_pytorch}}.